HM Prison Bedford: Role and facilities

+Conditions and events

 In December 2009, the prison's own Independent Monitoring Board issued a report citing concerns over the high number of prisoners serving life sentences being held at Bedford.
 The report praised mental healthcare provision and highlighted staff morale, prisoners' property and the visits booking line of the prison.
 It also praised levels of respect between staff and inmates at the jail, along with the prison's food provision and hygiene standards.

-In June 2010, Donna Stanton, aged 27, a female prison officer from Bedford, was convicted after it emerged that she had a sexual relationship with an inmate from the gaol.
-The prison officer had also smuggled a mobile phone, food, tobacco and newspapers into the prison for the inmate while he served his sentence.
+In June 2010, Donna Stanton, aged 27, a female prison officer, was convicted after it emerged that she had a sexual relationship with an inmate.
+She had also smuggled a mobile phone, food, tobacco and newspapers into the prison for him.
 She was jailed for two years.

 In September 2012, it was revealed that Bedford Prison had the highest suicide rate of any prison in England and Wales during 2011/12.
 Four inmates committed suicide at the prison during this period, out of a population of 465.

-In November 2016 riot police and emergency services were called to a prisoner riot at the facility.